Viewing your builds and logs

-If you have setup a GIT trigger in Codefresh then by default this happens automatically without any other configuration for all automated commits (that are coming from webhooks).
+If you have set up a Git trigger in Codefresh, then by default this happens automatically without any other configuration for all automated commits from webhooks.

 If you start a build manually then by default the git status will not be updated (i.e. the result of the pipeline will not affect the status of Pull request)